Curious where to eat in Dubrovnik on your next visit? In this post, we share the best restaurants in Dubrovnik for all budgets and travel styles.

 Even if Dubrovnik is the most expensive town in Croatia, you can still find cheap eats in Dubrovnik.
 Konoba Tabak is our go-to place for cheap, but hearty and tasty meals in Dubrovnik.

-If you are looking for Dubrovnik restaurants with a view, Panorama, Komarda, Pjerin, Proto, Victoria, and Nautika fit the bill.
+If you are looking for Dubrovnik restaurants with a view, Panorama on the Mount Srd, Pjerin, Prora, Victoria, and Nautika fit the bill.

-There are two exclusively vegan and vegetarian restaurants in Dubrovnik, while many other Dubrovnik restaurants keep some vegan or vegetarian dishes on their menus.
-Nishta is the oldest vegan restaurant in Dubrovnik, but our hearts go to Urban & Veggie in the Gruz neighborhood.
+There are two exclusively vegan and vegetarian restaurants in Dubrovnik: Nishta and Urban Veggie, while many other restaurants in tiown keep some vegan or vegetarian dishes on their menus.

 And those who just feel like enjoying a glass of Croatian wine will be happy to know that there are a few wine bars in Dubrovnik that also offer some simple food to accompany the wine tasting.
 We always pay a visit to D'Vino Wine Bar when in Dubrovnik.